The Naked Week: Ep5. Tariffic Trump retaliation, and Woop Woop - it's the sound of the Thought Police.

 They may have just all watched the dawn raid episode of Adolescents and got excited.

-Then, according to reports, Plodd plodded up the path of a mushroom forager to warn her in no uncertain terms that she should not forage any mushrooms from her local park.
+Then, according to to reports, Plodd plodded up the path of a mushroom forager to warn her in no uncertain terms that she should not forage any mushrooms from her local park.

 And quite brilliantly, the forager's name was Louise Gather.

-And she was cautioned by PC Overreach, Sergeant Fascist Police State, and Inspector, you can see where this joke is going.
+And she was cautioned by PC Overreach Sergeant Fascist Police State and Inspector, you can see where this joke is going.

 But then came the crowning, as in Crown Prosecution Service, Glory.